moehach/blog/_posts/2020-10-18-introduction-to-typography.md

 ### Aligning text
 You typically want to align text through the baseline.
-If you have two blocks of text and need to align them to one another, what you'll want to do is find a shared baseline to align them again.
+If you have two blocks of text and need to align them to one another, what you'll want to do is find a shared baseline to align them against.
 It's vital to use a proportional system carefully here to create a natural-looking alignment.

 Two text blocks are typically aligned along a share baseline.